NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 Right to Accounting of Disclosures: You have the right to request a list of any disclosures of your health information we have made, except for uses and disclosures for treatment, payment, and health care operations, as previously described.
 To request this list of disclosures, you must submit your request in writing.

-Right to Request Restrictions: You have the right to request restrictions on certain uses and disclosures of your health information by a written request specifying what information you want to limit, and what limitations on our use or disclosure of that information you wish to have imposed.
+Right to Request Restrictions: You have the right to request restrictions on certain uses and disclosures of your health information by a written or verbal request specifying what information you want to limit, and what limitations on our use or disclosure of that information you wish to have imposed.
 If you tell us not to disclose information to your commercial health plan concerning health care items or services for which you paid for in full out-of-pocket, we will abide by your request, unless we must disclose the information for treatment or legal reasons.
 We reserve the right to accept or reject any other request, and will notify you of our decision.

 Right to Request Confidential Communications: You have the right to request that we communicate with you about health matters in a certain manner or at a certain location.
 For example, you can ask that we only contact you at work or by mail to a post office box.
 During our registration process, we will ask you how you wish to receive communications about your health care or any other instructions on notifying you about heath information.
 We will accommodate all reasonable requests.